ianikova/portfolio-website/README.md

 This is my personal portfolio.
 The landing page is about me, my skills, and projects.

 ## Installation
-To install program fork the program and copy the ssh link.
-Navigate to the folder of choice using cd folder_name/ replacing folder_name with the correct name.
-Once in the folder type git clone ssh_link replacing ssh_link with the one that was obtained earlier and hit enter.
 Install json packages.
-To run type yarn start and go to http://localhost:3001 in browser to use the app.
+To run type npm start and go to http://localhost:3000 in browser to use the app.

 ## Contributors
 If you wish to contribute to this program please submit a pull request or a new issue.

-## License
-This program is licensed under The MIT License (https://opensource.org/licenses/MIT).
-License file included.

 ## Getting Started with Create React App
 This project was bootstrapped with Create React App.